 E&O Activity Title Description Benefit Enhance STEM interest and understanding of K-12 students Reach high school students and teachers through IceCube Masterclasses, internships, and the Upward Bound program, and K-12 classrooms through webcasts from the South Pole.
 Provide connections to ongoing science and to working scientists and staff, including targeted programs for underrepresented groups.
 Undergraduate research experiences and high school teacher South Pole deployments Increase STEM awareness through undergraduate research experiences and South Pole deployments for high school teachers who are integrated into the UWRF Upward Bound (UB) program.
 Provide firsthand science experiences for undergraduates and high school teachers, provide role models to inspire next generation STEM professionals.
-Developing captivating media to communicate science Craft accessible multimedia resources that describe IceCube science and technology.
-Ongoing efforts include creating inviting web content, designing and producing graphics for E&O programs and events, and developing portable scale models of the detector, with LEDs to display data.
+Developing captivating media to communicate science Craft accessible multimedia resources that describe lceCube science and technology.
+Ongoing efforts include creating inviting web content, designing and producing graphics for E&O programs and events, and developing portable scale models of the detector, with LEDs to display data , and an lceCube virtual reality game for the Oculus system.
 Contribute to the NSF Broader Impact goal to "build the capacity of the Nation to address societal challenges using a suite of formal, informal, and broadly available STEM educational mechanisms."
-Communication workshops Build internal E&O capacity by developing and implementing semiannual communication skills workshops in conjunction with IceCube Collaboration meetings.
-Strengthen ability of STEM practitioners to communicate science and technology in accessible language appropriate for an intended audience of STEM professionals.
+Communication workshops Build internal E&O capacity by developing and implementing semiannual workshops on communication skills and DEI in conjunction with IceCube Collaboration meetings and develop and lead the Multimessenger Diversity Network (MDN).
+Strengthen ability of STEM practitioners to communicate science and technology in accessible language appropriate for an intended audience of STEM professionals, increase awareness and support, and broaden STEM participation at all levels through MDN training and activities.